highperformancecoder/minsky/githubdocs/WindowsRelease.md

 - Use the mxe-for-minsky branch of [my MXE fork](https://github.com/highperformancecoder/mxe/tree/mxe-for-minsky).

-- `make boost cairo gsl pango librsvg openssl readline ncurses`
+- `make MXE_TARGETS=x86_64-w64-mingw32.shared boost cairo gsl pango librsvg openssl readline ncurses postgresql sqlite`
 - For Minsky 2.20 or less, `MXE_TARGETS=i686-w64-mingw32.static`
 - Prior to Minsky 3.16.16, TCL/Tk is a required dependency.
 To install TCL/Tk, do `make MXE_TARGETS=x86_64-w64-mingw32.shared MXE_PLUGIN_DIRS=plugins/tcl.tk tcl tk`
+- For RAVELPRO builds, you need to compile soci from source code.
+This should pick up all the supported drivers automatically if postgresql and sqlite have been built above.
+Leave the install directory as the default selected by `x86_64-w64-mingw32.shared-cmake`.

 - Install necessary prerequisites from your package manager as required by the above line (eg flex, gperf, intltool, scons).
 - Ensure the usr/bin directory of the cloned repo is in your PATH.